Because the United States is such a large country, there are plenty of things to see and do.

 The Unclaimed Baggage Center began in 1970 when Doyle Owens began selling unclaimed baggage off card tables in front of his home, and it quickly became a success.

-The current center is over a city block and gets more than a million visitors annually, coming from across the USA and many other countries.
+Today, the Unclaimed Baggage Centre in Alabama has strong relationships with transportation companies and airlines.
+The current center is over a city block and receives more than a million visitors annually from across the USA and many other countries.

 The 40,000 square-foot store is divided into departments that sell, donate, and recycle the contents of orphaned bags.
+There is also a cafe on-site and a store map to help you plan your visit.

 Accommodation: Where to stay in Scottsboro